kamermanpr/pain-sites/README.md

 # Pain sites

+## Bibliometrics

+Wadley A, Parker R, Mukhuba A, Ratshinanga A, Zwane Z, Kamerman P. A similar number of pain sites are experienced by both South African men and women living with HIV.

+## Abstract

 ## Reproducibility

 For reproducibility we have built a docker image with the environment used to run the scripts: